afashanu3/DEPLOY4CUSTOMAPP/README.md

 Created a freestyle project
 Then within my freestyle project and under source management selected git added my github url containing the custom app respository
-Next I added my elastic beanstalk infomation and under the root object a . was included
+Next I added my elastic beanstalk infomation and under the root object a . was included as well.
-Under the version label format the build version was add next to python-01${BUILD_ID}
+Following that the version label format was added to the build version as python-01${BUILD_ID}

-#### HTML
+#### Front-end
 In the application file it was important to set application = app = Flask(__name__) to ensure that Jenkins doesnt disrupt the application.

-The next command was used to the get and return information from the frontend

-The commands following were set in order create variable

-Then several if statements, elif statements, and else statements were set to confirm your chooses and based on your chooses and thhe automated chose of the computer basically you will win or lose or tie based on your choice.

-Then the function render_template was used to call the information in the front.html file
+Then the function render_template was used to call the information in the front.html file.

-Finally app.run was called to run the code
+In order for the code to be deployed without any errors application.run was called within the app.py file.

-layout.css file was utilized to set the background.
+The layout.css file was utilized to set the background.

-front.html file was utilized to format the webpage within the code it is encoded to take the response from the user and respond back with the computers choice and spit back the winner or loser.
+The front.html file was utilized to format the webpage within the code it is encoded to take the response from the user and respond back with the computers choice and spit back the winner or loser.

 #### Issues